JessicaS25/finalCapstone/README.md

 # finalCapstone
-This forms Compulsory Task 2 within the final task of the Hyperion Dev Software Engineering Bootcamp Capstone Project Lists, Functions and String Handling The aim of this project is to manage the different tasks in a business and allocate to staff, whilst keeping track of the completion point of tasks.
+This forms Compulsory Task 2 within the final task of the Hyperion Dev Software Engineering Bootcamp

+Capstone Project Lists, Functions and String Handling.
+The aim of this project is to manage the different tasks in a business and allocate to staff, whilst keeping track of the completion point of tasks.

 ○ An installation section that tells other users how to install your project